What should I pack?

-Students on hiking camps may bring cell phones but will be limited in their use.
-However, students are not allowed to carry cell phones on AGO backpacking trips.
+Students are not allowed to carry cell phones on AGO backpacking trips.
 Part of experiencing the wilderness is temporarily setting aside any and all distractions, including technology.
+At the end of each day, communication is sent from AGO to parents with trip updates.
 While guardians will not be able to be in contact with their students while they are on their course, they will be given a trip itinerary.
 Furthermore, if an emergency incident involving a student occurs, their guardian will be contacted as soon as possible by AGO administrative staff.

 What do you believe?

 AGO believes in creating a safe space for kids to be open with adults and with their peers about whatever they may be going through or thinking about.
 This allows us to walk with them as they discern their path, instead of telling them what to do or believe.
 This also allows kids to recognize that their growing worldview isn’t about us and about what we want.
 On these trips, students commonly share very deep and often challenging things to both instructors and their peers.
 In order to best serve our students each instructor goes through the Youth Mental Health First Aid training at the beginning of each season, which further allows our staff to look for various warning signs of mental health challenges, and gives them the the tools necessary to connect them with supportive services after the trip is done.

 Our staff is made up of people with a variety of worldviews, and we all hold a shared value of creating meaningful and healthy community.

 Are there opportunities for financial aid?

 There are a number of opportunities AGO offers for financial aid.
 If you are interested in applying for financial aid, contact us here to request a financial aid application.